MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 If you're using Dynamics 365 Guides and you're on a call with another person or group, you can annotate in your environment in different ways.
 The primary way to use annotations is through Microsoft Teams.

-- If you're on a mobile device and have Microsoft Teams, [use Teams mobile to annotate the environment (preview)](#use-teams-mobile-to-annotate-in-a-users-environment-preview).
+- If you're on a mobile device and have Microsoft Teams, [use Teams mobile to annotate the environment](#use-teams-mobile-to-annotate-in-a-users-environment-preview).
 Teams desktop users (PC or Mac) can annotate in a mobile user's space.
 - If you're not on a mobile device but are using a HoloLens, [use your HoloLens to annotate the environment](#use-guides-hololens-to-annotate-in-your-environment).
 - If you're using Teams desktop (PC or Mac) and not a HoloLens, [use Teams desktop to annotate the environment](#use-teams-pc-or-mac-to-annotate-the-guides-users-environment).

-## Use Teams mobile to annotate in a user's environment (preview)
+## Use Teams mobile to annotate in a user's environment

 [!INCLUDE [annotations-teams-mobile-include](../includes/annotations-teams-mobile.md)]